fcelda/nsec5-draft/nsec5.md

 ### Precomputing Closest Provable Encloser Proofs {#precompute}

-The worst-case scenario when answering a negative query with NSEC5 requires authoritative server to respond with two NSEC5PROOF RRs and two NSEC5 RRs.
-Per {{nsec5_proofs}}, one pair of NSEC5PROOF and NSEC5 RRs corresponds to the closest provable encloser, and the other pair corresponds to the next closer name.
+Per {{nsec5_proofs}}, the worst-case scenario when answering a negative query with NSEC5 requires authoritative server to respond with two NSEC5PROOF RRs and two NSEC5 RRs.
+One pair of NSEC5PROOF and NSEC5
+RRs corresponds to the closest provable encloser, and the other pair corresponds to the next closer name.
 The NSEC5PROOF corresponding to the next closer name MUST be computed on the fly by the authoritative